-In a world where humans and robots co-exist, we must reimagine the very idea, the nature, and the purpose of work.
+In a world where humans and AI-powered robots coexist, we must reimagine the very idea, the nature, and the purpose of work.

 Lavin Exclusive Speaker